anoobsuresh0/Netflix-clone/README.md

 # Netflix-clone
-NetFlix-clone created using React Js
+NetFlix-clone created using React Js and dynamic api